the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 # Data Anonymization

 ## Prerequisites / recommended skill level
-The following sections that are part of the Reproducible Research book will better help understand the motivation for this chapter:
+The following sections of the Reproducible Research book will better help understand the motivation for this chapter:

 | Prerequisite | Importance |
 | -------------|----------|
 | {ref}`rr-open`| Helpful |
 | {ref}`rr-rdm` | Helpful |
 ## Summary
-The Data Anonymization chapter is intended to provide an overview into the privacy considerations involved in contributing to open data and in extension, open research.
+The Data Anonymization chapter intends to provide an overview into the privacy considerations involved in contributing to open data and in extension, open research.
 It outlines some current motivations to anonymize data and aims to delineate a few different terminologies, techniques and tools surrounding the process of anonymizing data today.
 It also presents some data-driven considerations that need to be taken before choosing an anonymization technique and closes with an acknowledgment of the re-identification risks that remain despite the use of anonymization.

 ## Why This is Useful
 Sharing Data is an important prerequisite in facilitating Open Research that is reproducible, re-usable, accountable, and accessible.
 However, when this data is extremely personal or sensitive in nature, it is often difficult or even impossible to make the data sets publicly available in their original form.
 There is a wide array of ethical concerns about individual privacy as well as a number of data protection laws that rightfully hinder this free sharing of personal data.
-To this affect, there exist methods that can be employed by researcher to protect and anonymize their data while preserving their statistical utility.
+To this effect, there exist methods that can be employed by researchers to protect and anonymize their data while preserving their statistical utility.
 And it is imperative for any researcher who intends to share data to apply all relevant anonymization techniques and beyond that, identify any re-identification risks that could ensue from the release of this anonymized data.

 ## What is Anonymization?
 Data Anonymization is the process of protecting private and sensitive information of individuals by erasing, encrypting or translating a variety of attributes in the database such that the people who are described by the data remain anonymous.
 It is most strictly outlined in the General Data Protection Regulation (GDPR) of the European Union as: